War Room (film)

 War Room is a 2015 American Christian drama film directed by Alex Kendrick and written by him and Stephen Kendrick.
 It is the Kendrick brothers' fifth film and their first through their subsidiary, Kendrick Brothers Productions.
 The film was produced by Provident Films, Affirm Films and TriStar Pictures in partnership with the Kendrick brothers.
 The film stars Priscilla Shirer, T.C.
-Stallings, Karen Abercrombie, Alex Kendrick, and Michael Jr.
+Stallings, Karen Abercrombie, Alex Kendrick, and Michael Jr. It was the last film to use the 1993–2015 TriStar Pictures logo.

 The film was released by Sony Pictures Releasing in North American theaters on August 28, 2015, and received generally negative reviews from film critics, while Christian media critics gave mostly positive reviews, and became a box office success and a sleeper hit, grossing $74 million worldwide including $67.8 million domestically to become the 7th highest-grossing Christian film in the United States.
 A spin-off titled The Forge (also made by the Kendrick Brothers), was released on August 23, 2024.